iamacup/payload-relationship-enhancer/README.md

 **I am almost certain this will not work properly for everyone and in every case, please leave an issue with details about how your relationships were setup!**

+[Payload would appear to be considering bi-directional relationships as a core feature](https://discord.com/channels/967097582721572934/1140969904942628874) (although it is not on roadmap) in the future, so this should be seen as a stop-gap for applications prior to its official implementation.

 ## Getting started

 1. `bun add payload-relationship-enhancer`